aguerrera/www.guerrera.org/www/_posts/2013-10-22-WeAreAllProgrammers.md

 2. Launching a Python REPL or Excel (a *great* problem solving tool) and figuring out how to solve a math problem from school, or coming up with our own situational problem and solving that.
 Time/Distance/Velicoty problems are a great way to teach algorithmic problem solving (programming, and algebra, and calculus, and physics, etc).
 Kids of all ages understand speed and sort of distance, so its a good place to start.
 If you have a particular geeky kid, you can probably throw in a circuit problem.
 But know your audience.
 Sports statistics or Pokemon cards could also be a good source of numbers.

 <em>
 (Digression: Python 3 is syntatically big step back in terms of usability for teaching kids to program!
 For example, change from 'print "item"' to 'print("item")' is a gigantic step back in teaching usability.
-I spend more time explaining syntax than explaining what the program is doing.)</em>
+I spend more time explaining syntax than explaining what the program is doing. )</em>

 (Digression digression: In fact, I can't think of any syntactically good programming language for teaching younguns.
 Fortran and Visual Basic are to me the best candidates, but Python is what I use.
+Even though the looping constructs are less than ideal for learners.  'for i in range(0,10)'?
+Come on.
 Python 2.x was fine, so long as you stick to long procedures and avoid objects and functions.
 Admit it, GOTO is a way better starting tool than functions.)